dakuikui001/IS6750_sentiment_analysis_on_Amazon_reviews/README.md

 ## Dataset

 The project uses the **Video Games 5** dataset from Amazon, which contains video game reviews with ratings and review text.
-The original dataset is stored as `Video_Games_5.json.gz` in the `data/` directory.
+Please download the original dataset from https://jmcauley.ucsd.edu/data/amazon_v2/categoryFilesSmall/Video_Games_5.json.gz and stored as `Video_Games_5.json.gz` in the `data/` directory.

 ## Project Structure